Andrew Roy KC

 Personal Injury

-He is recommended in directories as being “An astute tactician who ensures that claims are presented in the best possible light”, “highly intelligent”, and “very adept at assimilating large volumes of detailed information quickly and accurately“.
+He is recommended in the directories as being “An astute tactician who ensures that claims are presented in the best possible light”, “highly intelligent”, “very adept at assimilating large volumes of detailed information quickly and accurately“.
 “A fighter who will take on cases others won’t”, “robust and assured”, “impressive in willing to fight cases, and being committed to taking on difficult matters”, “very thorough, approachable and personable”, “has great attention to detail and excellent analytical skills” and who “takes on complex cases and commits to them with energy and vigour”.
-The note that that “Total mastery of the detail is the mark of his preparation.
+They note that “Total mastery of the detail is the mark of his preparation.

 Download section